DadoDz/cs16-amxx-zp-rank-system/README.md

 ## Notice
 > This plugin is written specifically for **Zombie Plague 4.3**.
-> While rank systems already exist, this implementation was developed for my own server.
+> Rank systems already exist, this plugin was created for my own server.